doniyor2109/redux-lightweight/README.md

 #### `useUpdater(Updater)`

-Custom hook for using Updater
+Custom hook for using Updater.
+Receives class that has `state` property and methods.

 ###### EXAMPLE